-Our mission is to help students build confidence, develop self-esteem and learn social connection through the practice of partnership dancing.
+Students build confidence, develop self-esteem, and learn social connection through the fun of partnership dancing!

 The Dance Connection: Social dance in schools is a fun and interactive way to explore multiple areas of education while learning to dance with a partner!